fbreve/NoisyGL/README.md

 ---

-## 🛠️ Advanced Features & Stability Updates
+## 🛠️ Fork Improvements & Stability Updates
-To support large-scale benchmark runs under demanding environments (especially Windows + CUDA), several infrastructure updates have been made:
+These are custom infrastructure, performance, and stability updates introduced in this fork to enable executing large-scale, parallelized GCN+PCC research under Windows/CUDA environments:

 1. **Memory-Efficient & GPU-Accelerated Instance-Dependent Noise**: Class-wise batching of weights projection avoids expanding matrices to `[N, D, C]`.
 This prevents Out-Of-Memory (OOM) errors on large datasets (e.g., `flickr`, `roman-empire`, `amazon-ratings`) while running instance-dependent noise.
 Additionally, the noise generation pipeline in [utils/labelnoise.py](utils/labelnoise.py#L95-L145) has been optimized from an $O(N)$ node-by-node Python loop to $O(C)$ class-wise batched PyTorch calculations, and sampling was migrated from a slow CPU-bound loop with `np.random.choice` to native parallelized `torch.multinomial` on GPU, accelerating noise generation from minutes to a fraction of a second.
 2. **CPU-First Data Loading**: Datasets are initialized and stored in CPU RAM, moving tensors to the target GPU device dynamically only during predictor training.